 In addition to buying calls and puts, there are several multi-leg advanced strategies that can be constructed to trade earnings, including straddles, strangles, and spreads.3

 For example, suppose a stock is trading at $87.50.
-To construct a long straddle, you might buy 1 87.50 call for $2.15 and buy 1 87.50 put for $1.85 for a net cost (i.e., maximum loss) of $4.00 per contract (see Long straddle example).
+To construct a long straddle, you might buy 1 87.50 call for $2.15 and buy 1 87.50 put for $1.85 for a net cost (i.e., maximum loss) of $4.00 per contract (which equates to $400).
 This stock has unlimited upside potential, with breakeven prices of $83.50 and $91.50.
 You would earn a profit if the stock moves above or below these breakeven prices after the earnings announcement.

 This options strategy can be particularly useful during an earnings announcement when a stock’s volatility tends to be higher.
 However, options prices with high volatility tend to be more expensive and can impact the potential profitability.
 If a fall in implied volatility impacts the options price more than the move in the price of the underlying security, the option strategy may become unprofitable after the announcement, even if the stock moves significantly.
 All of the same can be said for a similar options strategy known as the strangle.